meedan/meedan.code/_posts/2016-09-19-nlp-meedan.md

 }
 ~~~~

-In the next post we are going to present Alegre's Language Identification feature.
+In the next post we will present Alegre's Language Identification feature.
+Stay tuned!